Invoice Payment Linking

 - The unapplied remainder, with a per-transaction list of income that still has an unapplied balance

-- Dismiss transactions you've deliberately left unapplied (or restore them later), so the list always reflects the work that genuinely remains.
+Drill into a week, or Dismiss / restore transactions you've deliberately left unapplied — so the list reflects work that still needs matching.